bhagya88/week-4-star-wars-rpg/README.md

 * Jquery

 ### Challenged faced
-* How to pick hero and defender put them fighter arena?
+* How to pick hero and defender put them in the fighter arena?
 * How to put together the logic for winning and losing?

 ### Solutions found